Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Designing an Activity-Handler
 Each activity handler has access to the entire screen
 and exclusive control over user-input while it is loaded.
-A primary activity-handler writes to the full-screen
-while a pop-up activity-handler is loaded by, and pops-up in front of,
-a primary activity-handler.
 A user activity consists of a set a "user intents",
 which is an input gesture that expresses intent to do something
 and an associated "intent handler", that performs the action intended by the user.
-An activity handler therefore consists of a set of user intent handlers.
+An activity-handler therefore consists of a set of user intent handlers.

 ### Illustration: EngageUI in action
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)